 Throughout this case study, we want to tell the story of how it is to work with a top finance vendor that offers its customers extremely sophisticated financial digital solutions, and what it means to deal with many challenges in different locations and times.
 At the end of this article, we will guide you through one of the most exceptional modules of the iGTB product: the liquidity management platform.

-A "SpaceUX Shuttle" in corporate banking
+Client: A "SpaceUX Shuttle" in Digital Corporate Banking

 There are Fintech services, retail banking, SME banking and, at the top, huge corporate solutions dealing with thousands of employees, hundreds of accounts and billions of dollars in turnover.

 If we use the analogy with spaceships, mankind dreams about spaceships that are easily able to travel billions of miles through our solar system.
 Unfortunately, existing spaceships weren't constructed for multiple takeovers and landings on other planets until the "SpaceX" program appeared, with an ambitious mission to land on Mars. iGTB has a similar mission in corporate banking to ensure huge, corporate, multi-account budget management with ease.
 Hence, the innovative iGTB solution was built.